 “Skin”

 “Maybe we could’ve been friends / If I met you in another life,” Sabrina sings in the first verse.
 “Maybe then we could pretend / There’s no gravity in the words we write / Maybe you didn’t mean it / Maybe blonde was the only rhyme.”
 It was brutal because A., Olivia was literally 17 when she wrote that, and B., she couldn’t have predicted Sabrina getting bullied online because of it.
-Not to mention, Olivia didn’t use “blonde” as a rhyme in “driver’s license,” so that part of “Skin” simply does not make sense.
+Not to mention, Olivia didn’t use “blonde” as a rhyme in “driver’s license,” so that part of “Skin” doesn’t make sense.

 “because i liked a boy”